Homework Folders & Planners

 Q: What if the homework is not turned in?

-A: Students who do complete their homework and get their planner and reading log signed will earn tally marks that are applied to their PBIS goal.
+A: Students who do complete their homework and get their planner and reading log signed will earn tally marks that earn them points they can use to "purchase" rewards that they choose.

 If homework is not submitted, the student may either complete the assignment during lunch, or receive a delta mark.
 If it is not finished during lunch, the child must finish it that night for homework.
 Bottom line, homework must be completed.